 George P. Canellos: A Μajor Pioneer in 20th Century Cancer Research

-American oncologist and cancer researcher George P. Canellos Canellos explains To Vima, his scientific course and accomplishments, why science has not yet been able to find a cure for cancer overall, the role of Big Pharma in developing treatments, and the great pride he takes his Greek heritage
+Oncologist and cancer researcher George P. Canellos speaks to To Vima about his career, why science has yet to find a cure for cancer overall, the role of Big Pharma in developing treatments, and his Greek heritage

-For Harvard Medical School students, the name of the renowned cancer researcher George P. Canellos is familiar, as the school – where he taught for decades (as the William Rosenberg Professor of Medicine)—accorded him the rare honor of establishing a Chair in his name.
+For Harvard Medical School students, the name of the renowned cancer researcher George P. Canellos is familiar, as the school – where he taught for decades (as the William Rosenberg Professor of Medicine) – accorded him the rare honour of establishing a Chair in his name.

 The reason for that is simple.
 For over half a century, Canellos played a central role in oncological research in America.